With a big project at work taking up a lot of her time, the Workin’ Mama discusses work/life balance and the struggle to find time for everything.

 I know this project is testing me in good ways.
 In a few months, I will look back at the work and see how much I grew professionally as a result.
 I will realize that these feelings of resentment are actually an improvement over the guilt I normally feel.
 I am learning to accept the juggling act, to recognize that sometimes I have to work a little more, and sometimes to take more time for my family – all while growing as a person, a mother, and a professional.
 I think that’s what my great-grandmother was probably aiming at.

 Alexis is the mother of one adorable Munchkin and wife of OH.
-A working Mama and a new Mama, she writes regularly for us on the challenges of balancing family and work life.
+A working Mama and a new Mama, she writes for us on the challenges of balancing family and work life.